 - Bearer of Bad News: Wesley finds himself put in the agonizing position of reporting Fred's death to her parents, who were blissfully unaware of it.
 Wes is stymied, however, by Illyria shape-shifting in order to resemble her dead host.

 - Blatant Lies: Note that in "Becoming, Part 2", Angel was not only completely unaware that Acathla was forming a portal behind him, Buffy also told him to close his eyes before driving a sword through his chest.Angel: I stopped Acathla.
 That saved the world.Spike: Buffy ran you through with a sword!Angel: Yeah, but I made her do it.
 I signaled her with my eyes.

 Spike: Unless he kills you.
 Which would be sad.

 - Breather Episode: The episode aired immediately before the extremely dark and depressing final two episodes.
 It features, among other things, Angel and Spike's "arch nemesis" The Immortal, a decapitated demon's head held for ransom, and more than a few Ho Yay moments between the aforementioned vampires.

 - Briefcase Full of Money: After the capo's head is stolen, Spike and Angel have to pay a ransom for its return.

-- Buxom Is Better: The CEO of the Italian branch of Wolfram & Hart has a rack to write home about.
+- Buxom Beauty Standard: The CEO of the Italian branch of Wolfram & Hart has a rack to write home about.
 The actress even worked for Penthouse.